naderQudieh/ECFR_Data/README.md

+ <h3>eCFR Data Project</h3>

-This project was developed by using .NET Core in the back-end and Vite/Recat for the front-end
+This project is a web application developed by using .NET Core in the back-end and Vite/Recat for the front-end
 - .NET Core API is in the root folder
 - React/Vite is in the WebApp folder
 - SQL Server is used as a database and should be named as CRF_XML_DATA - if you want to change the name of the database, you need to change the connection string in appsettings.json file